Natino64/Playstation-Purchases/README.md

    - Type `python` again in the Command Prompt.
 It should now recognize the command.

 After following these steps, your system should recognize the `python` command in the terminal or Command Prompt.

+## Future work on this project:
+- Migrating to a user-friendly web-page using Github Pages, removing the need for a downloaded script and terminal/command prompt usage.
+- Insight-gathering from data, e.g.:
+   - The year/month/day most purchases were made
+   - The most expensive year/month/day
+   - Seasonal trends (e.g. favourite season for purchases)
+   - Monthly trends (e.g. what day of the month are most purchases made)
+   - Average purchase amount
+   - Longest transaction free period
+   - Longest purchase streak (days)
+   - etc...